Financial Independence for Women: Build Freedom and Security

 Key Takeaway – Women’s Challenges Require Women’s Strategies

-By managing stress, confronting procrastination, expanding financial literacy, and building safety nets, women convert barriers into catalysts for empowerment.
+By managing stress, confronting procrastination, expanding financial literacy, and building safety nets, women can convert barriers into catalysts for empowerment.

 Chapter 7 – The Role of Technology in Women’s Financial Freedom